AvChilds/avchilds/README.md

  ## 👋 Hi, I'm Avril

-I’m a **Data Analyst and Machine Learning Practitioner** with a distinction in the **Code First Girls Data Science Nano Degree** and a strong professional background in healthcare.
+I’m a **Data Scientist and Machine Learning Practitioner** with a distinction in the **Code First Girls Data Science Nano Degree** and a strong professional background in healthcare and property.

 My mission is to bridge the gap between **clinical understanding and data-driven insight** — using analytics and AI to improve outcomes, optimise operations, and support evidence-based decision making.

+I also have a strong background in **property and investment**, with a deep-seated interest in the application of machine learning and A.I tools to support and enhance deal sourcing and analysis.

 I’ve applied my skills across **financial analytics, property prediction, and healthcare data projects**, combining **Python, SQL, scikit-learn, Power BI, and Tableau** to uncover patterns that drive smarter action.